La Costa Valley is a planned community that remains in hot demand with North San Diego County home buyers.

-La Costa Valley residents of all ages love the spacious and elegantly appointed and Tuscan-inspired clubhouse, the large solar-heated pool, lighted tennis courts, exercise facility and pre-school with playground that serves local residents.
+La Costa Valley residents of all ages love the spacious, elegantly appointed, and Tuscan-inspired clubhouse, the large solar-heated pool, lighted tennis courts, exercise facility and pre-school with playground that serves local residents.
 They also use and appreciate the miles of hiking and walking trails that have been left in their natural state and meander through the community.

 La Costa Valley is centrally located close to the I-5 Freeway, the Carlsbad Forum, the endless shopping and services available on El Camino Real as well as local beaches and parks.
 Many who relocate to San Diego look at a number of subdivisions and settle on La Costa Valley because of its excellent school system, proximity to beach, transport and freeway, and the neighborhood spirit that brings families together at every opportunity.